 Cost of Program

 For Howard students, if you are approved for financial aid, the balance of your fees is due one week before the start of the program.
-If you are a non-Howard student approved for financial aid and there is a consortium agreement between your institution and Howard University, the balance of your fees is due one week before the start of the program.
+If you are a non-Howard student approved for financial aid and there is a consortium agreement between your institution and Howard University, the balance of your fees is due ten days before the start of the program.

 Payment may be processed by online payment or to the University by cashier's check, money order or credit card.
 All cashier’s checks should be made payable to Howard University School of Law and will be accepted by mail.
 Credit card payments are accepted for MasterCard, Visa, and American Express.
 Please be sure to complete the authorization form and return it with the application.

-Any student who has an outstanding balance as of June 05, 2017 will be charged a late fee of $500.
+Any student who has an outstanding balance as of June 1, 2020 will be charged a late fee of $500.
+If there is an outstanding balance as of July 1, 2020, there will be a late fee of $1000.

 In addition to the cost of the program, you will have the following expenses, which can only be estimated at this time: